abinm670/02_trivia_api/backend/README.md

 This README is missing documentation of your endpoints.
 Below is an example for your endpoint to get all categories.
 Please use it as a reference for creating your documentation and resubmit your code.

 Endpoints
-GET '/categories'
+GET '/categories' done
-GET ''/questions'
+GET ''/questions' done
-GET ...'/categories/<int:cat_id>/questions'
+GET ...'/categories/1/questions' done
 POST ...'/questions'
 POST ....'/quizzes'
-DELETE ... 'questions/<int:q_id>'
+DELETE ... 'questions/<int:q_id>' done
 Error Handler(405)
 Error handler(404)
 Error handler(422)